Skip to main content

 Here are some best practices for collaborating on Broadcasts with your team:

-• Communicate with your team before editing shared Broadcasts
+• Communicate with your team before working on Broadcasts together

 • Wait for others to finish their work before taking over